mannmi/StockPriceVisualizer/docs/README.md

 - [ ] Fix database scraper (there still seems to be an issue with the function `fetch_active_period`).
 For now, it is commented out, but fixing it would improve performance when updating the database.
-- [ ] Switch the graph rendering for the table; it's kind of bad.
+- [x] Switch the graph rendering for the table; it's kind of bad.
 (Qt web seems to be broken on my system, so I can't test it.
-It now opens a browser tab instead.)
+It now opens a browser tab instead.).
+Fixed all credits go to => [link](https://stackoverflow.com/questions/39184615/qwebengineview-cannot-load-large-svg-html-using-sethtml)
 - [ ] Fix filter rules
 - [ ] There is currently no protection against race conditions (The watch list load has to be manually triggered).
 - [ ] TODO Split the Requirements.txt into separate files (This will make the installation of the ui Simpler as it does